 Corrupt conduct is defined in Chapter 1 Part 4 Division 2 of the Crime and Corruption Act 2001.
 Council will deal with any complaint, information or matter received involving corrupt conduct or suspected corrupt conduct by a Councillor or Council officer in accordance with its Corrupt Conduct Complaints Process.
 The Corrupt Conduct Complaints Process is attached to Council's Complaints about the Public Official Policy.

 Complaints of Misconduct or Inappropriate Conduct by Councillors

 The Queensland Independent Assessor assesses and investigates Councillor conduct complaints relating to conduct which is suspected inappropriate conduct or misconduct.
 Details of how to make a complaint can be obtained from the Queensland Government webpage Office of the Independent Assessor.

 All complaints made directly to Council which may be a Councillor Conduct Complaint must be referred to the Assessor in accordance with the provisions of the Local Government Act 2009.
 Suspected inappropriate conduct of Councillors that is referred to Council to deal with by the Independent Assessor will be dealt with in accordance with Council's Investigation Policy

-Due to legislative changes, commencing 3 December 2018, Council must maintain a Councillor Conduct Register.
+Due to legislative changes, which commenced on 3 December 2018, Council must maintain a Councillor Conduct Register.
 This register includes orders about unsuitable meeting conduct, decisions about suspected inappropriate conduct, decisions about misconduct, conduct complaints dismissed by the Assessor, and decisions by the Assessor to take no further action.